ZingyTomato/Harmony-Music/README.md

 ## 🛑 Force mpv to use yt-dlp over youtube-dl

-yt-dlp is recommended over youtube-dl as it tends to load videos quicker and more importantly works with the **--playlist** flag.
+yt-dlp is suggested over youtube-dl as it tends to load videos, music etc. quicker and more importantly works with the **--playlist** flag.

+The recommended way to solve this issue is to just uninstall `youtube-dl` and install `yt-dlp` instead.

-If you already have youtube-dl installed, either remove youtube-dl and install yt-dlp instead or add this line to `~/.config/MPV/mpv.conf`
+However, if you would like to have both `youtube-dl` and `yt-dlp` installed on your system, add this line to `~/.config/MPV/mpv.conf`

 ```
-script-opts=ytdl_hook-ytdl_path=/usr/bin/yt-dlp
+script-opts=ytdl_hook-ytdl_path=yt-dlp
 ```
-If this doesn't work, find out where yt-dlp is located using `whereis yt-dlp` and replace `/usr/bin/yt-dlp` with it.

 ## 💻 Installation